wjwat/lhtlhtp.com/content/react/jsx.md

 updated = 2022-07-29
 +++

+### I'm JSX-y and I know it

-JSX is pretty awesome, being it's as handy as a [template engine](https://www.educative.io/answers/what-are-template-engines) but includes all that great Javascript functionality.
+JSX is pretty awesome, being it's as handy as a [template engine](https://www.educative.io/answers/what-are-template-engines) but includes all that great Javascript functionality you've come to know and love.
 While you aren't required to use JSX when you build React Apps, it's a really neat tool that's hard not to use.
 Babel is responsible for converting JSX into fragments/elements that can be seen on the DOM.

-Whenever you use curly braces inside your return fragement, you're calling for Javascript.
+Whenever you use curly braces inside your return fragment, you're calling for Javascript.
 For example,

 ```js